ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/PublishingCode.md

 ASCL.net is indexed by ADS so it will get a bibcode in ADS, which can then be used to generate a bibtex entry for people to use when citing your code.
 Another goal of ASCL.net is to make it easier for people to find your code in the first place.
 If you haven’t explored the code available here I recommend that you do so now – there are some gems.

+## Where else?
+Of course we have skipped the most logical place for us to publish our python code - `pypi.org`!
+In the next episode we'll cover just that.